DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parâmetros

 *bDelay*<br/>
-[in] Se for FALSE, o framework chama [CBasePane::AdjustDockingLayout](../../mfc/reference/cbasepane-class.md#adjustdockinglayout) para ajustar o layout de encaixe.
+no Se for FALSE, a estrutura chamará [CBasePane:: AdjustDockingLayout](../../mfc/reference/cbasepane-class.md#adjustdockinglayout) para ajustar o layout de encaixe.

 ### <a name="remarks"></a>Comentários

-Use esse método para desencaixar programaticamente um painel.
+Use este método para desencaixar programaticamente um painel.

 ##  <a name="updatevirtualrect"></a>  CPane::UpdateVirtualRect